QuentinRa/blog.quentinra.dev/programming-languages/web/others/cms/wordpress/index.md

 🛡️ [Wordfence](https://wordpress.org/plugins/wordfence/) can block brute force attempts for XML RPC.
 Otherwise, unused methods can be disabled using PHP code.
 </div><div>

+#### WordPress Discovery — WP CRON

+The [WP Cron](http://wp.sec2/wp-cron.php) module may have been enabled.
+We will never know unless we can see the website configuration enabling it.
+Hackers can attempt to use [doser](https://github.com/Quitten/doser.go) to DoS a website.

 #### WordPress Discovery — Exposed Login Page